muratk5n/thirdwave/en/index.md

 ---

-Russia Today: "West didn’t allow time for peace in Ukraine – Lula..
+Russia Today: "West didn’t allow time for peace in Ukraine [said Lula]..
 The US and the EU should have given diplomacy a chance before rushing into war, the Brazilian president has claimed"

 ---